Corporate Bylaws of Northeastern REMC

 Section 7.2 - Patronage Capital.

-(e) Capital credited to the account of each patron shall be assignable only on the books of the Cooperative pursuant to written instruction from the assignor and only to successors in interest or to the patron and his/her spouse with right of survivorship, unless the Board, acting under policies of general application shall determine otherwise. (f) In case of the death of any person who has furnished such capital credited to his/her account, such credit shall be transferred upon the books of the Cooperative only upon the filing with the Cooperative of a proper assignment by the legal representative of his/her estate or his/her heirs-at-law or legatees in accordance with such policy and procedures as are adopted by the Board.
+- In case of the death of any person who has furnished such capital credited to his/her account, such credit shall be transferred upon the books of the Cooperative only upon the filing with the Cooperative of a proper assignment by the legal representative of his/her estate or his/her heirs- at-law or legatees in accordance with such policy and procedures as are adopted by the Board.

-(g) It is the duty of every patron and of every person who has such capital credited to his/her account to cause the records of the Cooperative at all times to show his/her proper mailing address.
-At such time as retirement of capital is directed by the Board as provided herein, a check shall be mailed to the mailing address of each such persons as shown on the records of the Cooperative or to any agent designated.
-All checks returned to the Cooperative as not delivered shall be recovered by the Cooperativepursuant to Indiana Code 8-1-13-11(14) and Indiana Code 8-1-13-17.
+- It is the duty of every patron and of every person who has such capital credited to his/her account to cause the records of the Cooperative at all times to show his/her proper mailing address.
+At such time as retirement of capital is directed by the Board as provided herein, at board discretion a bill credit may be issued or a check may be mailed to the mailing address of each such persons as shown on the records of the Cooperative or to any agent designated.
+All checks returned to the Cooperative as not delivered shall be recovered by the Cooperative pursuant to Indiana Code 8-1-13-11(14) and Indiana Code 8-1-13-17 and board policy.